The Most Efficient Way to Get Robocall Revenge

 If robocalls are harassing you on your landline, you can get in touch with your carrier and ask them to block unwanted calls.
 Another common solution is to buy a call-blocking device and attach it to your landline phone.
 Should you go with the latter, you get to decide how you want your device to deal with robocalls.
 Some of the options include the following:

-- Stop all unwanted calls instantly
+- Stop all unwanted calls quickly

 - Transfer robocalls to voicemail